 If the next access is to an open bank (comparing to all four banks just to cater for the possibility of mixed code and data in one region), it will then proceed with one of the access commands without having to close one of the bank.
-If nothing matches, then it has to close one of the banks.
-If the access is for instruction fetching, then it has to close one of the 'instruction' banks.
-If the access is for data access, then it has to close one of the 'data' banks.
+If nothing matches, then it must close one of the banks.
+If the access is for instruction fetching, then it must close one of the 'instruction' banks.
+If the access is for data access, then it must close one of the 'data' banks.

-A random retirement strategy will close one of the open bank to make way for a new open bank.
+A random retirement strategy will close one of the open banks to make way for a new open bank.